skgitter/algorithms/README.md

 # Algorithms
-Java implementation of sorting and searching algorithms algorithms.
+Java implementation of sorting and searching algorithms.